Clinical-Genomics/scout/README.md

 The build is minified and the filenames include the hashes.<br />

+## API mocking library
+Mirage JS is used in the project to mock the backend endpoints to continue the development before the actual endpoints are in place. they are located inside server.js

 ## Standards to be used for commit messages
 Commit messages should be a concise description of the task done in imperative present tense